jtackaberry/rtk/doc/tutorial.md

             local b = screen.toolbar:add(rtk.Button{'Back', icon='18-arrow_back', flat=true})
             b.onclick = function()
                 app:pop_screen()
                 -- Marks the click event as being handled.
 This prevents the event from -- propagating to lower-zindex widgets.
-We particularly want to do this -- for toolbar buttons on borderless windows, otherwise if the user -- inadvertently double clicks the button and we don't mark this click -- as being handled, then second click falls through to the rtk.Window -- and would maximize the window.
+We particularly want to do this -- for toolbar buttons on borderless windows, otherwise if the user -- inadvertently double clicks the button and we don't mark this click -- as having been handled, then the second click will fall through to the -- rtk.Window and register as a double click along the toolbar, maximizing -- the window.
                 return true
             end